Undergraduate Admissions

 This document sets forth the procedures to be followed with respect to the appeal of a negative admissions decision, including a decision to rescind an admission that has already been granted.

-1. Appeal to Admissions Officer
+- Appeal to Admissions Officer

-1. a provision set forth in the University of North Carolina at Chapel Hill admissions policy ("admissions policy") has been violated or
+Appeals concerning individual admission, or admission rescission, decisions may be had only if it is contended that:- a provision set forth in the University of North Carolina at Chapel Hill admissions policy ("admissions policy") has been violated or

-2. the decision not to admit the individual or to rescind admission resulted from a material procedural error in the admissions process.
+- the decision not to admit the individual or to rescind admission resulted from a material procedural error in the admissions process.

 An applicant’s omission of relevant information from the original application for admission will not ordinarily constitute grounds for an appeal; nor will academic or personal circumstances that changed after the submission of the application.
 Such an appeal shall be lodged by the applicant with the administrative officer (the director of undergraduate admissions, the dean of The Graduate School, the dean of the professional school concerned, or the dean of Summer School) whose office had responsibility for the admission in question (hereafter the "admissions officer") within 30 days after the University posts the applicant's online decision.
 The appeal shall be in writing and shall set forth the grounds for the appeal.

-2. Appeal to Provost
+- Appeal to Provost

-1. a provision set forth in the admissions policy has been violated or
+- a provision set forth in the admissions policy has been violated or

-2. the decision not to admit the individual or to rescind admission resulted from a material procedural error in the admissions, or appeal, process.
+- the decision not to admit the individual or to rescind admission resulted from a material procedural error in the admissions, or appeal, process.

 An applicant’s omission of relevant information from the original application for admission or from the appeal to the admissions officer will not ordinarily constitute grounds for an appeal; nor will academic or personal circumstances that changed after the submission of the application or the appeal to the admissions officer.
-Such an appeal shall be lodged with the provost by filing a letter of appeal specifying the grounds for the appeal within 15 days after the appellant has received the letter communicating the decision of the admissions officer.
+Such an appeal shall be lodged with the provost by filing a letter of appeal specifying the grounds for the appeal within 15 days after the applicant has received the letter communicating the decision of the admissions officer.
 The provost may designate the review of these appeals within his or her immediate office.

 The appeal shall be reviewed by the provost or the provost's designee.
 Following the review, the provost or designee will communicate the decision to the applicant in writing.
 The decision of the provost is final, and no further appeal is available.